Euro 2020: Who has reached the knockout stage and who needs what to qualify?

 SCOTLAND & CROATIA: Scotland's superb performance in a deserved 0-0 draw with England has left this group intriguingly poised.

 The scenario facing Scotland and Croatia is exactly the same - must win.
-Victory will take them on to four points and virtually guarantee a place in the last 16 as either runner-up, or one of the best third-placed teams.
+Victory will take them on to four points and guarantee a place in the last 16 as either runner-up, or one of the best third-placed teams.
+A draw will send both sides home.

 SWEDEN: Sweden sit top after drawing with Spain and beating Slovakia.
-Four points should be enough to qualify, one more from their final match against Poland will guarantee it.
+They are guaranteed a place in the last 16 on four points but could finish either first, second or third in their group depending on the result of their final game against Poland.
+With Ukraine and Finland finishing third with three points in their groups, Sweden's tally of four points means they will at least be one of the best third-placed teams, should they lose to the Poles.

 SLOVAKIA: A surprise victory over Poland has given Slovakia a great chance of reaching the last 16, and they came within 20 minutes of taking from a point from Sweden too, which could have been enough in itself.

 They now face the Spaniards in their final match, and their task now looks tough.
+A point or better guarantees progression but defeat would mean bottom place and elimination if Poland beat Sweden - if Poland lose or draw, a defeat to Spain would mean Slovakia would be relying on results in other groups to qualify as one of the best-ranked third-placed sides.

 SPAIN: Spain's tournament has been one of disappointment so far with two points from their first two games.
 They face an easy enough looking game against Slovakia to finish off the group but they go into that game sat in third.
-A draw may not be enough for progression.
+A draw will be enough to qualify as one of the best third-placed teams with three points and a goal difference that trumps Ukraine and Finland.

 POLAND: The draw against Spain gives them a big chance of reaching the knockout stages if they can get the better of Sweden in their last game.
 Anything less than a win will see them going home.